-2. Check the CAS.log to confirm whether issue has resolved or not.
+2. Check the CAS.log to confirm whether the issue has been resolved or not.

-4. Sometimes Hash Mismatch may happen because of some hidden files.
-To resolve that open up a command window in the root director that contains your package.
+4. Sometimes, Hash Mismatch may happen because of some hidden files.
+To resolve that, open up a command window in the root directory that contains your package.

 Type attrib -H /S.

 5 .
 Update the package and wait for 1 or 2 hours, depending upon the connectivity.
-If issue still persists go to step 6.
+If the issue persists, go to step 6.

 6. Remove the package and wait for 1 0r 2 hours (ensure that the package is removed from the DP).
-Also, I would suggest you to remove PCK file related to that package.
+Also, I would suggest you remove the PCK file related to that package.

-7. Re distribute the package and check whether issue is resolved.
+7. Re-distribute the package and check whether the issue is resolved.